 - If you are uncertain or are being threatened with arrest, take down the information and call the company that provided the loan.
 Do not call the number provided by the “scammers.”

 - If you suspect that the call is not legitimate, please gather as much information as possible during the call (caller ID, collector’s name, company name, company phone number) and call the lender to report that you have received a threatening call.
-If you determine that the call is not legitimate, report the call to your local law enforcement and the Federal Trade Commission www.ftc.gov.
-Letter from the FTC.
+If you determine that the call is not legitimate, report the call to your local law enforcement and call the OLA Consumer Hotline at 1-866-299-7585.

 Consumers should know that OLA is very concerned about this scam.
 We have been working with law enforcement and other government agencies to try to stop these scam artists.
 Your help in reporting these unscrupulous people is most appreciated.